 This recipe can be doubled or even tripled for a bigger group (or cut in half).
 Simply click on the blue number of servings in the recipe card and the ingredients in the recipe will adjust accordingly.

 While slowly fermented cabbage is most closely associated with kimchi, there are many other versions, including cucumber kimchi.
 And this easy and Quick & Easy Cucumber Kimchi recipe is one version of Korean Cucumber Kimchi.
-So, if you're looking for a healthy WW friendly side dish, then give this a try!
+So, if you're looking for a cucumber kimchi recipe or simply a healthy WW friendly side dish, then give this a try!

 📋 Quick Cucumber Kimchi Recipe